Benefits of Outdoor Play

 8. Enhances hand-eye coordination as the child learns to walk on uneven ground and negotiates obstacles such as steps or fences

-9. Promotes a healthy lifestyle by encouraging children to use their own initiative to decide what sort of food and drink might be best for them in different situations; plenty of water and fruit (children become more aware through experience)
+9. Promotes a healthy lifestyle by encouraging children to use their initiative to decide what sort of food and drink might be best for them in different situations; plenty of water and fruit (children become more aware through experience)

 10. Builds independence by helping children to make their own decisions about what to take outdoors with them and how to look after themselves while they are there